-I LIKE: The full "2 way radio" option, that means total wireless for all operations and programming.
-It works just like it is plugged in with no delay, has excellent range and can do everything without "plugging it in" to the layout.

-NO other brand offers such competent wireless performance.
+I LIKE: The full "2-way radio" option, that means total wireless for all operations and programming.
+It works just like it is plugged in with no delay, has excellent range and can do everything without plugging it in to the layout.
+No other brand offers such competent wireless performance.

-I LIKE: The "Owner upgradeable" main processor, NCE regularly releases updates (about every 18 months or so) and that means an NCE owner can always have the "Latest" product and functions by simply replacing the "main Brain" of the unit.
+I LIKE: The "owner upgradable" main processor.
+NCE releases occasional updates and this means an NCE owner can always have the "latest" product and functions, by simply replacing the "brain" of the unit.

-I DISLIKE: Nothing much at all about the NCE system... but it'd be nice if they look at perhaps adding a little Y2K+ to the visual display... it is time for more modern graphics!
+I DISLIKE: Nothing much at all about the NCE system, but it would be nice if they look at adding a little "21st century" to the visual display - it's time for more modern graphics!

-SPECIAL ADDITION: NCE have now released their very clever "Mini-panel" which simply plugs in as if it were another handset, and has the ability to add lots of layout automation through very simple "on screen programming" with an NCE handset from either PowerCab or PowerHouse Pro.
+NCE have also manufactured various accessories - one of which is their very clever "Mini-Panel" which simply plugs in as if it were another handset, and has the abilitya to add lots of layout automation through very simple on screen programming with an NCE handset from either PowerCab or PowerHouse Pro.